 Think your business would make an excellent addition to our downtown environment?
 We encourage you to download our application today.
 Invest in downtown Oshkosh; invest in your business!

-The Downtown Business Improvement District established the Retention Grant Program.
+The Downtown Business Improvement District established the Beautification Grant Program.
 The grant may be utilized alone, in conjunction with the Oshkosh Area Economic Development Corporation Revolving Loan Fund (if requirements are met), or with any other private financing.
-The Retention Grant cannot be used in conjunction with the Recruitment Fund Grant.
-If any business has been granted money from the Recruitment Fund Grant, they must wait two years (the span of the grant) until they can apply for the Retention Grant.
+The Beautification Grant cannot be used in conjunction with the Recruitment Fund Grant.

-The Retention Grant program is available to any downtown Oshkosh property owner located within the Business Improvement District boundaries.
+The Beautification Grant program is available to any Downtown Oshkosh property owner located within the Business Improvement District boundaries.
 The program is also available to tenants of such buildings given the property owner’s written consent.
 Eligible applicants must be open for a minimum of three months and provide a signed lease of two years.

-Interested in applying for the Retention Grant program?
-Please review our brochure and download our application to apply.
+Interested in applying for the Beautification Grant program?
+Download our application to apply.
 Grants are awarded to eligible applicants on a first come first serve basis while funds are still available.
 Don’t delay, apply today!